 The naturally occurring exchangeable cations (calcium, potassium, and sodium) of zeolite clinoptilolite are benign and can be exchanged with lead, zinc, manganese, and other common pollutants, making it particularly suitable for capturing toxic heavy metals from industrial effluents.

 Natural zeolite is less expensive and is an excellent substitute for organic ion exchange resins in many applications.
 Mining and metallurgical waste streams are difficult to treat because they often contain potentially valuable heavy metals (such as copper, lead, and silver), are often highly acidic, and contain large amounts of suspended solids.
-Zeolite clinoptilolite can be used as an ion exchanger to remove heavy metal cations such as Cu2+, Cd2+, Zn2+, Ni2+, and Pb2+.
+Zeolite clinoptilolite as a molecular sieve can be used as an ion exchanger to remove heavy metal cations such as Cu2+, Cd2+, Zn2+, Ni2+, and Pb2+.